Ethics and Law in Occupational Therapy Practice

 Alexa’s manager, Jade, was a very supportive employer and knew Alexa to be a loyal employee and highly competent therapist who had simply made a mistake.
 Jade gently explained to Alexa that she would have to cease practicing immediately and begin the process of reinstating her lapsed license in accordance with the practice act specific to their state, including payment of applicable penalties and completion of requisite paperwork.
 In addition, they would need to call the state occupational therapy board in order to explain the situation and to determine if Alexa would be liable for any disciplinary action due to having inadvertently practiced with a lapsed license for three weeks.

-They discussed Alexa’s other recent personal stressors, and Jade suggested that Alexa use some of her accrued paid time off to take a pediatric continuing education course that was being offered out of state.
-Jade assisted Alexa in finding some respite care for her elderly father and arranged for Alexa’s son to stay with relatives temporarily, allowing Alexa to enjoy some much-needed down time while simultaneously completing the continuing education that she needed to reinstate her license.
+They discussed Alexa’s other recent personal stressors, and Jade suggested that Alexa use some of her accrued paid time off to take an approved continuing education course that was being offered a few hours away.
+Jade assisted Alexa in finding respite care for her elderly father and making arrangements for Alexa’s son to stay with relatives temporarily, allowing Alexa to enjoy some much-needed down-time while simultaneously completing the continuing education that she needed to reinstate her license.

 Civil Law and Torts

 (The information in this section is in no way intended to be a substitute for professional legal advice.)

 Civil law is concerned with harm against individuals, including breaches of contracts and torts.
 A civil action is considered a wrong between individuals, such as defamation of character.
 Its purpose is to make right the wrongs and injuries suffered by individuals, usually by assigning monetary compensation (Stanford & Connor, 2020).